Penile Prosthesis implant

-Implantation of a penile prosthesis remains the last tool available to the specialist for the treatment of erectile dysfunction.
+Implant of a penile prosthesis remains the last tool available to the specialist for the treatment of severe erectile dysfunction.
 It generally requires 24–48 hours of hospitalization (unless complications occur) but can be performed under local anesthesia on an outpatient basis if a malleable prosthesis is used (a technique pioneered in Italy).
 The procedure consists in emptying of the corpora cavernosa and replacement with prosthetic cylinders that can be hydraulic, with manual activation and deactivation by means of a pump located in the scrotum and connected to a reservoir, or malleable that is “movable” but always rigid.
-Not all patients can be submitted to hydraulic prosthesis implantation.
-Each surgical procedure has its indications and contraindications, and the hydraulic prosthesis is not necessarily the best option for every patient.
-Visually, the patient will notice a single scar of approximately 5 cm at the scrotal level for the hydraulic prosthesis, or two small sub-coronal scars of about 2 cm in the case of the malleable prosthesis.